 Printed Circuit Board Assembly Process – The comprehensive Guide!

-The use of electronics has been growing exponentially in our lives.
+The use of electronics has been growing exponentially in our lives; so there is rapidly an increasing demand of printed circuit board assembly.
 Not just that we are seeing miniaturization as a rising trend when it comes to electronics.
 What makes all of this possible, however, are those small green chips that are at the heart of all electronic devices.
 Yes, we are referring to the Printed Circuit Boards or PCBs as they are popularly called.
 These are largely made of fiberglass; copper while being held together with epoxy and they are insulated with a solder mask.

 What gives these boards the complex functionality that you witness in the electronic products, are the components and the way they are assembled.
-Essentially, a Printed Circuit Board with components mounted on it is known as an assembled PCB and this process of mounting components on the board is referred to as the PCB Assembly process.
+Essentially, a Printed Circuit Board with components mounted on it is known as a printed circuit board assembly and this process of mounting components on the board is referred to as the PCB Assembly process.
 With the usage of PCBs becoming ubiquitous with increased usage of electronic products, it is important to understand the PCB Assembly process in detail.

-The PCB Assembly process has a number of steps- some of these are automated and some are manual.
-Even before we get to the Assembly process, let us look at aspects of PCB design, types of PCB available and the component mounting technologies used.
+The Printed Circuit Board Assembly process has a number of steps- some of these are automated and some are manual.
+Even before we get to the Assembly process, let us look at aspects of PCB design, types of PCB assemblies available and the component mounting technologies used.

 The basic unit of the PCB has a number of layers.
 These layers include: